Matchmaker In-Depth

 Team has been found status="TEAM_FOUND"

-(see Matchmaking Teams and Join as Group),
+(see Teams and Join as Group),

 Optionally team disbanded status="SEARCHING"